ACED @ UNM

 - Training students to professionally navigate ethical and difficult work situations and toxic work environments

 - Introducing students on variety of professional careers with an engineering degree

 B.S Mechanical Engineering, University of New Mexico, 2014

 Project Management Professional License from Project Management Institute, 2018

 Donya is living proof that we are only limited by what we let stop us.
 Born in Iran, she entered the U.S. as a religious refugee, and has come to love her adopted homeland of New Mexico.
 In 2014, she graduated from the University of New Mexico with her Bachelor’s in Mechanical Engineering.
 By then, she had been a MATLAB Teaching Assistant, completed over two years of research on Green Energy and Sustainable Technologies, and became a double scholar through the NSF and McNair programs.
 Donya has always believed in giving back to the community that embraced her, and frequently volunteered for engineering events and outreach programs at the university.
 Upon graduation, she moved to Texas, and began her career in the oil and gas industry working for a few companies as a Project Manager.
 Currently, she works for ExxonMobil in Houston, TX, where she manages a wide portfolio of projects for the plants in Baytown Chemical and Refinery Complex.
-Most recently she has been selected tochallenge the execution strategies of paused, multi-million dollar projects to reduce execution costs and to ensure a safe, productive, and effective project re-start.
-Donya continues as an innovative and inspirational engineer, leading continuous improvement and evolution in plant processes worldwide.
+At ExxonMobil she was selected to join a team of experts to review the business case for delayed multi-million-dollar projects and investigate untapped project efficiencies to bring them back online.

 Restricted Substance & Product Disclosure Project Manager